ajg-packages/sso-package/README.md

 # laravel-sso-package
-The package for my currently private Single Sign On that will be public and open source soon.
+The package for my <a href="https://auth.cyrexag.com">SSO package</a> that is under development.

 ## Installation
 1. Run `composer require cyrex/sso`.